Employee offboarding done right saves you from chaos

 How does offboarding affect company culture?

-The way you handle departures sends a strong message to remaining employees about company values.
-A respectful, well-managed offboarding process shows that you value people even as they leave, which builds trust with current employees and strengthens company culture.
+The way your organization handles departures is a powerful signal to remaining employees about what your company stands for.
+A respectful, well-run offboarding process demonstrates that you care about people even when they’re leaving — which helps build trust with the employees you currently have and reinforces a positive company culture.